DouglasRoyds/vimrc/doc/pyclewn.md

     $ python -m clewn -a '--args ./progname arg1 arg2'

 The Python clewn application is started in the background, but gdb doesn't do anything until we issue a command.
+Before starting the program, we almost certainly need to provide it with a tty console for stdout.
 Pyclewn has most gdb commands mapped to `:Ccommand`, or you can run them with `:C command`.

+    :Cinferiortty
     :Crun
     :C run